PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * Data minimisation means collecting the minimum amount of personal data that you need to deliver an individual element of your service.
 Data minimisation does not mean that You have to smash the Data into even Smaller Particles or so.
 * [esveikata.lt](https://www.esveikata.lt/) has some Page for awareness of Risks from scammers.
 A link of [esveikata.lt](https://www.esveikata.lt/duomenuSauga) provide idea of "Data Security" and "Privacy Policy" inconsistency.
 The Privacy Policy require to use Informational Structure of Data & Data Types that are related with Clients and Customers.
 Only then possible to move into "Data Security" & commitment of Data Protection.
-Assume even Doctor could be a Client, but that does not mean, that this Available Privacy Policy should be made Universal for Doctors & Employees and Clients & Customers.
+Assume even Doctor could be a Client, but that does not mean, that this Available Privacy Policy has to be made Universal for Doctors & Employees and Clients & Customers.
 ```

 ```